Recent UD Scholarship and Fellowship Recipient and Finalists

 2019 Fulbright Teaching Assistantship (Germany)

-Alexandra Koch will graduate with a BA in German in May 2019.
-Her extensive travel
+Alexandra Koch graduated with a BA in German in May 2019.
+Her extensive travel and

-and interest in German language and culture have prepared her well for a Fulbright
+interest in German language and culture have prepared her well for a Fulbright Teaching

-Senator Ted Cruz and Texas House Representative Jeff Leach.
-Alexandra’s studies of
+internships with U.S. Senator Ted Cruz and Texas House Representative Jeff Leach.

-communication abilities and broadening her understanding of German culture and political
+her linguistic and communication abilities and broadening her understanding of German

 2019 Harry S. Truman Scholarship Finalist